-Following headlines of imminent IPOs at prominent technology companies, such as SpaceX and OpenAI, employees and private market investors are looking to maximize their potential windfall.
+Following headlines of imminent IPOs at prominent technology companies, such as SpaceX, OpenAI, and Anthropic, employees and private market investors are looking to maximize their potential windfall.
 Before you sell any shares, several planning decisions can have a dramatic impact on your tax bill, risk, and estate planning.
-The opportunity isn’t just to realize the value of your shares; it’s to secure long-term goals and in many cases, create generational wealth.
+The opportunity isn’t just to realize the value of your shares; it’s to secure long-term goals and, in many cases, create generational wealth.

 Here are answers to the questions our clients frequently ask when they own stock in a company that is going public.